devbpatriciocosta/devbpatriciocosta/README.md

 ### I'm Bruno, passionate learner building WebSites and apps!

-- 🔭 I’m currently working on Front-End and Back-End - Building the website for challengedobem.com
+- 🔭 I’m currently working on Front-End and Back-End - Building the website for Tag S.A. and challengedobem.com
 - 🌱 Proficient in JavaScript + TypeScript // ReactJS + NodeJS + NextJS + Express
 - ⚡ SQL / NoSQL + MongoDB (Mongoose)
 - ⚡ SASS/SCSS + Styled-Components